Skip to main content

 Is work experience required?

-Two years of full-time work experience is required for the Full-Time MBA program and two years is STRONGLY recommended for the Part-Time MBA program.
+Two years of full-time work experience is STRONGLY recommended for the Full-Time MBA program.

 What are the prerequisite courses for the MBA program?